ukaukaaaa/BeamDosePrediction/README.md

 # BeamDosePrediction
 [[`Paper`](https://link.springer.com/chapter/10.1007/978-3-031-16449-1_55)] [[`BibTeX`](#citing)]

 This is the implementation of our paper **"Deep learning-based Head and Neck Radiotherapy Planning Dose Prediction via Beam-wise Dose Decomposition"** published in **MICCAI 2022**.

 ## News

 Our extended journal paper, "Beam-wise dose composition learning for head and neck cancer dose prediction in radiotherapy", has already been published on Medical Image Analysis, 2024.
+More detailed Code has been released with this paper.

 [[`Paper`](https://www.sciencedirect.com/science/article/pii/S1361841523003055)] [[`Code`](https://github.com/TL9792/BDCLDosePrediction)] [[`BibTeX`](#citing)]